CT-Data-Collaborative/pytest-ctdata-datapackage/README.rst

 Usage
 -----

-The main role of this plugin is to load and structure a CTData CKAN dataset for value testing and structure testing.
+This plugin loads and structures a CTData CKAN dataset for value testing and structure testing.

-In you primary testing file set `METADATA_FILE` to be the path to the dataset YAML file.
-This will allow the plugin to load, parse and run some initial tests on both the YAML file and the dataset itself.
+In either your test file or your conftest file, set `METADATA_FILE` to be the path to the dataset YAML file.
+The plugin will load, parse and set up a number of fixtures that can be used to run basic and more complex tests.

-A number of additional fixtures are available that can be used to set up additional tests.
+Provided fixtures include:

-* TODO
+* metadata::dict representing the parsed YAML file

 Contributing
 ------------